Category: Best Practices

 So for example, if your knowledge base is collecting data in any way, your site should be secure.
 This could be through a supporting widget, feedback form, comment box, or any other kind of interactive page element.
 There are also many other ways data can be compromised, such as having the IP address redirected.

-If you don’t update your site to SSL, you will be penalised in more ways than one.
+If you don’t update your site to SSL, you will be penalized in more ways than one.

-Get Free SSL$172 billion was lost globally in 2017 through cybercrime, although people, in general, are overconfident about how secure their online behaviour is.
-174,523 people were a victim of identity theft or identity fraud in 2017.
+$172 billion was lost globally in 2017 through cybercrime, although people, in general, are overconfident about how secure their online behavior is.
+174,523 people were victims of identity theft or identity fraud in 2017.

 Cyber security threats are very real.
 It’s your responsibility to protect any data you handle – especially in compliance with the GDPR.
 This data includes securing the connection of any websites you maintain.